Nanda Devi Plutonium Mission: The mission

 In 1965, the Pentagon and the CIA were worried about the Chinese Nuclear Developments.
 The Vietnam War was ramping up and the United States had no intelligence data to counter any Chinese threat.
-The Chinese conducted nuclear tests in secretive facilities.
+The Chinese were conducting nuclear tests in secretive facilities.

 Two years prior, a top US air force officer led a successful expedition to the summit of Mount Everest.
-He suggested Pentagon to recruit the hardy Sherpas to install a remote sensing station on the summit.
+He suggested that the Pentagon should recruit the hardy Sherpas to install a remote sensing station on the summit.
 But this idea ran into some problem as Mount Everest also bordered China.
-After consultations with Indian authorities, the Pentagon concluded to install a remote sensing station on the summit of Nanda Devi within the Indian territory at an altitude of 25,645 ft.
+After consultations with the Indian authorities, the Pentagon arrived at a plan to install a remote sensing station on the summit of Nanda Devi within Indian territory at an altitude of 25,645 ft.

-In October 1965, the CIA with the Indian Intelligence Bureau started the mission.
-The members were tasked to install an 8–10 feet high antenna, two transceiver sets, and the plutonium-powered Radioisotope Thermoelectric Generator and its seven plutonium capsules.
-When the mission reached camp IV, a blizzard hit, and team leader Manmohan Singh Kohli decided to return back.
-The mission hooked the device in a crevice, anchored it, and headed back to the base.
+The members of the CIA / Indian Intelligence Bureau mission were tasked with installing an 8–10 feet high antenna, two transceiver sets, and the plutonium-powered Radioisotope Thermoelectric Generator and its seven plutonium capsules.

-Aftermath
+Team members

+Manmohan Singh Kohli was the team leader.
+Kohli recruited the Indian mountaineers for the mission, they included three who had summited Everest during the successful 1965 Indian Everest Expedition which he had led just a few months earlier, they were Sonam Gyatso, Harish Rawat and Sonam Wangyal, (all officers in the ITBP), others from the same Everest expedition were Gurcharan Singh Bhangu (also an officer in the ITBP) and the Sherpa Phu Dorjee Sherpa.
+About fourteen other sherpas were recruited, including Pasang Dawa Lama, several were 'later absorbed in Indian para-military organisations'.

+Barry Bishop recruited the American mountaineers who joined the team on Nanda Devi or Nanda Kot. several of them had been members of the 1963 American Mount Everest expedition along with Bishop: Lute Jerstad, Barry Prather, Barry Corbet and Dave Dingman, the other three were Tom Frost, Robert Schaller and Sandy Bill.
+Bishop himself wasn't part of the team on the mountain but he was one of the people who met the Indian team when they travelled to the US for training on Denali in summer 1965.